 Knowledge begets more quality knowledge.

 Instead of just telling you to get a specific cert, I’ve provided a handy reference chart below that compares the many major certifying bodies.
 You’ll see that there is a wide variety in cost, location, required contact hours, and testing.
-Choose based off of what works best for your position.
+Choose based on what works best for your position.
 For many, the best choice is to get a certification, get your foot in the door, get experience, and let your passion dictate your qualification moving forward.

 Do I Get CEUs For That?